nikitavoloboev/data/focusing/rules.md

 - Use only what's needed.
 If something doesn't provide any value, get rid of it.
 Cut out noise (no analytics, likes..).
 - Value time.
 Filter input.
 Maximize impact.
 - Learn from mistakes.
 Reflect.
 Journal.
 Move forward.
 - Be [mindful](../mindfulness/mindfulness.md) of my actions and thoughts.
+No distractions unless I am on 'break'.
 - [Don’t eat animals](../environment/veganism.md), don’t hurt any person.
 [Don't waste anything](../environment/zero-waste.md).
 - Don't compare myself to other people.
 Surround myself with people that inspire me.
 - Be consistent.
 Make friends with imperfection.
 [Enjoy the process](https://nikitavoloboev.xyz/likes/#quotes) and don't fixate on the goals.